Noupin/atropos/services/licensing/README.md

 # Licensing Worker

-The licensing service is a Cloudflare Worker that tracks device trials and coordinates license transfers between machines.
+The licensing service is a Cloudflare Worker that tracks device trials, manages per-device Stripe subscriptions, and coordinates license transfers between machines.

 ## Endpoints